 This recipe makes eight 4 ½-inch pancakes.

-Since pancakes are best enjoyed fresh, if you're cooking for only 1 or 2 people, you can easily scale the recipe down by half.
-Or just go ahead with the full batch if you're feeling extra hungry!
+Since pancakes are best enjoyed fresh, if you're cooking for just yourself (or two light eaters), you can easily scale the recipe down by half.
+Or go ahead with the full batch if you're feeling extra hungry!

 How to Store